 Download Page: https://byuu.org/emulation/higan/

-The emulator is an open source multi-system emulator.
-Currently, the only thing worth using in higan is the cycle-accurate SNES core.
-It was created as a response to the more inaccurate SNES emulators such as ZSNES and shoddy ROM hacks.
+The emulator is an open-source multi-system emulator.
+The only thing worth using in higan is the cycle-accurate SNES core.
+It was created to respond to the more inaccurate SNES emulators, such as ZSNES and shoddy R.O.M. hacks.
 It also supports emulation of other consoles.

-higan’s SNES emulator, “BSNES”, has three different modes or profiles: Performance, Balanced, and Accuracy.
+higan’s SNES emulator, “BSNES,” has three modes or profiles: Performance, Balanced, and Accuracy.
 The Balanced version is recommended for the more “modern” CPUs.
-You should consider using the “Accuracy” profile only for the most extreme cases.
-The “Balanced” profile in BSNES was previously known as “Compatibility” profile in the versions before “v0.92.”
+It would be best to consider using the “Accuracy” profile only for extreme cases.
+The “Balanced” profile in BSNES was previously known as the “Compatibility” profile in the versions before “v0.92.”

-The main compromise to performance in the Balanced profile is the PPU (graphics) emulation: rather than rendering a pixel at a time as real hardware usually does, it renders an entire scanline in one go.
-Since Nintendo told SNES programmers not to mess with the PPU while scanline rendering was in progress, this has no effect on most games – but some programmers deliberately broke the rules, and these games will experience problems in the “Balanced” profile.
+The main compromise to performance in the Balanced profile is the P.P.U. (graphics) emulation: rather than rendering a pixel at a time as real hardware usually does, it causes an entire scanline in one go.
+Since Nintendo told SNES programmers not to mess with the P.P.U, While scanline rendering was in progress, this did not affect most games – but some programmers deliberately broke the rules.
+These games will experience problems in the “Balanced” profile.

 What makes the higan “Unique”?